 Talk About Your Loss

 Don’t keep your feelings bottled up.
 Talk to friends or family who understand how much your pet meant to you.
 If you don’t feel like anyone in your life gets it, consider joining a pet loss support group.
-Sharing your grief with others who have experienced a similar loss can be incredibly healing.
+Sharing your grief with others who have experienced a similar loss can be healing.

 Take Care of Your Emotional Health